stagas/node-polla/README.md

 polla passes two enviroment variables accessed with `process.env.POLLA_PORT` and `process.env.POLLA_HOST` inside your app, so you should change your http server to `.listen()` to those.

+Also, since node spawns a new http connection to your server, req.connection.remoteAddress will point to your server's IP address.
+Until this is resolved somehow, polla creates a req.headers.ip variable holding the remoteAddress, so you should use that to get the client's IP.

+## Issues

+The filename you pass to polla is relative to where you launched polla_master, not where polla runs.
+For that, I suggest you run polla_master and polla in the same folder so you don't have to type in absolute paths.

+Also, polla might fail if you upload multiple js files at the same time through FTP (if that process would take longer than 10 seconds).
+If you're unsure, do `unwatch` on your server and `restart` by hand.

+Command `destroy` isn't implemented yet.